 Field-hunting tip

-Look in oxidized zones of uranium deposits country — that is the host setting where phurcalite typically forms.
+Look in oxidized zones of uranium deposits country, the host setting where phurcalite typically forms.
 If you start seeing uraninite, autunite, torbernite in float, you are in the right ground.
 Field specimens usually show a acicular or radiating clusters of platy crystals habit, so train your eye for that shape before scanning the outcrop.